lowerednonce/mal-export-for-anilist/README.md

 mal-export-for-anilist --user <username> --file <output-file>
 ```

 If the supplied file already exists, it will be automatically overwritten.
 Re-exporting will only overwrite the old export and will not merge new information.
 The filename can also be a file path as long as it is compliant with the standards of your OS.

+Another argument is `-n` or `--no-update`, which disables *update_on_import* being automatically set to 1.
+This is the recommended option for merging older lists into newer ones.

 ## Generated document